Michiru0206/Ruby2d-Game/README.md

 * Player can always check the score.
 The score board is one the top left of the window.
 When the paddle touches a yellow star, score icreases by one, but the score could decrease if the paddle touches a green star.
 The time of touching green starts are shown as deduction on the score board.

+* The starts only bounce when they hit right and left edges of the window.
+They popup again after the paddle touches them and their popup spots are completely random.

 * The game is over when player miss any yellow star.

 * To quit the game, please press 'q'.